 Each federal agency develops its own shutdown plan, following guidance released in previous shutdowns and coordinated by the Office of Management and Budget (OMB).
 The plan identifies which government activities may not continue until appropriations are restored, requiring furloughs and the halting of many agency activities.
 Essential services - many of which are related to public safety - continue to operate, with payments covering any obligations incurred only when appropriations are enacted.
 In prior shutdowns, border protection, in-hospital medical care, air traffic control, law enforcement, and power grid maintenance have been among the services classified as essential, while some legislative and judicial staff have also been largely protected.
 Mandatory spending not subject to annual appropriations, such as for Social Security, Medicare, and Medicaid, also continues.
 Other examples of activities that continue are those funded by permanent user fees that are not subject to appropriations, such as immigration services funded by visa fees.
+Certain programs that are funded through advance appropriations, such as those within the Veterans Health Administration, have been minimally affected during recent shutdowns.

-Although many programs are exempt, the public is still likely to feel the impact of a shutdown in a number of ways.
+Although many programs are exempt, the public is still likely to feel the impact of a shutdown in several ways.
 For example, in a full shutdown: